 In 2004 he was elected group leader of the second largest group in the European Parliament.
 As leader of the Socialists and Democrats in the European Parliament, Martin Schulz campaigned for social justice, promoting jobs and growth, reforming financial markets, fighting climate change, championing equality and creating a stronger and more democratic Europe.

 Martin Schulz was elected President of the European Parliament on 17 January 2012 for a mandate of two and half years with 387 votes.
+On 1 July 2014 he was re-elected President with 409 votes, becoming the first President in the history of the European Parliament to be re-elected for a second term.

 He is married with two children, and his hobbies include reading, history and football.
 Among his favourite books is "the Leopard" by Tomasi di Lampedusa and all books of Eric Hobsbawm.